zheliu6/zheliu6.github.io/_pages/about.md

 My research interest includes Software Engineering and Human Machine Interaction.
 I have published 22 papers at the top international Software Engineering and Human Machine Interaction conferences/journal (CCF-A) with total <a href='https://scholar.google.com/citations?user=D27QoFMAAAAJ'>google scholar citations <strong><span id='total_cit'>1876</span></strong></a>.

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉 A full research paper is accepted at Proceedings of the ACM International Conference on the Foundations of Software Engineering (FSE'25).
 - *2025.11*: &nbsp;🎉🎉 I received the "Distinguished Reviewer Award" in ASE 2025.
 - *2025.09*: &nbsp;🎉🎉 A full research paper is accepted at IEEE Transactions on Software Engineering (TSE'25).
 - *2025.08*: &nbsp;🎉🎉 A full research paper is accepted at Proceedings of the 40th IEEE/ACM International Conference on Automated Software Engineering (ASE'25).